How to Remove a Tree Stump

-You removed the tree that just didn’t work in your yard, but now you have a stump to deal with.
-It is a challenge to remove it.
-In fact, it’s left you well stumped.
+Here’s everything you need to know about getting rid of a tree stump in your yard, from home cures to expert options.
 We’ve got you covered if you need to know how to remove a stump.
 You have options if you choose to call in a professional.

 Do you know if it has a deep root system?
 Is it a small, medium or large stump?
 Smaller tree stumps may not be as easy to remove with some of these methods.